 ・When this module detects soft-error, if possible, it corrects detected soft-error.

-・User application can receive soft-error event through eventfd.
+・Your application can receive soft-error event via eventfd.

-・User application can inject soft-error to configuration memory for testing.
+・Your application can inject soft-error to configuration memory for testing.

 Configuring the stage2 bit file, this function module starts automatically.
-Even though driver isn’t load, SEU Mitigation works.
+Even if driver isn’t load, SEU Mitigation works.
 If this function detects soft-error, it tries to correct it.
-If it is correctable, this function corrects and informs error event to user.
+If it is correctable, this function corrects and informs the error event to you.
 If it is uncorrectable, this function informs error and stops monitoring.
-In this state (FPGA has uncorrectable error), any FPGA functions can’t be guaranteed.
-In this situation, user application has 2 options.
+In this state (FPGA has uncorrectable error), any FPGA functions isn’t be guaranteed.
+In this situation, your application has two options.
 One is rebooting system (reconfiguring FPGA).
 Two is ignoring uncorrectable error and sending commands to FPGA to restart monitoring.

 Function detail